Measurement of the $\gamma n\rightarrow K^0\Sigma^0$ differential cross section over the $K^*$ threshold: Experimental setup and running conditions

 \section{Experimental setup and running conditions}

 The presented data was taken using an ELSA electron beam of \SI{2.9}{GeV} incident upon a thin radiator to produce a collimated beam of bremsstrahlung photons.
 The photon energies were determined by measuring the post bremsstrahlung electron momenta in the \textit{Photon Tagger}.
-Two data taking periods with an \SI{11}{cm} long target containing either liquid deuterium or hydrogen with identical hardware trigger and beam conditions were used.
-The signal was extracted from the deuterium data and the hydrogen data was used to subtract background originating from the proton in the deuterium.
-The integrated photon flux from threshold to a center-of-mass energy\footnote{To correctly determine the center-of-mass energy the Fermi-momentum of the target particle needs to be known, however since this was not possible event by event, the target was assumed to be at rest.} of \SI{2400}{MeV} was $6.39\cdot 10^{12}$ and $5.78\cdot10^{12}$, respectively.
+Two data taking periods with an \SI{11}{cm} long target containing either liquid deuterium or hydrogen with identical beam conditions were used.
+The hardware trigger, which was the same for both data taking periods, required a signal in the Photon Tagger and an energy deposition of at least \SI{200}{MeV} in the BGO Rugby Ball.
+Details on the characterization and modelling of the trigger are in Ref.\,\cite{Alef:2020yul}.
+The signal was extracted from the deuterium data and the hydrogen data was used to subtract background originating off the the proton in the deuterium.
+The integrated photon flux from threshold to a centre-of-mass energy\footnote{To correctly determine the centre-of-mass energy the Fermi-momentum of the target particle needs to be known, however since this was not possible event by event, the target was assumed to be at rest.} of \SI{2400}{MeV} was $6.39\cdot 10^{12}$ and $5.78\cdot10^{12}$, respectively.

 The BGOOD experiment is composed of a magnetic forward spectrometer complemented with a central BGO calorimeter\,\cite{technicalPaper}.
 The \textit{BGO Rugby Ball}, is composed of 480 BGO crystals, which surround the target and cover a polar angle range of $25\degree<\theta_{\mathrm{lab}}<155\degree$.
 Each crystal spans $6\degree$ to $10\degree$ in the polar angle $\theta_{\mathrm{lab}}$, $11.25\degree$ in the azimuthal angle $\phi$ and has a depth of $\SI{24}{cm}$, corresponding to 21 radiation lengths.
 The time resolution of \SI{2}{ns} allows for a clean separation of multiple photons for neutral meson reconstruction.
 A minimal required energy deposition of \SI{1.5}{MeV} per individual crystal and \SI{25}{MeV} per crystal cluster suppresses neutron background.
 A barrel type arrangement of plastic scintillators interior to the BGO Rugby Ball is utilized to veto charged particles.
 The forward spectrometer covers the angular range $1\degree<\theta_{\mathrm{lab}}<12\degree$.
 A series of tracking detectors sandwiching the open dipole magnet\,\cite{technicalPaper} are used for charged particle identification and momentum reconstruction.
 The small intermediate range is covered by a segmented array of 96 plastic scintillators for charged particle detection.